Artificial Intelligence and Machine Learning in Financial Services: Fear of AI & ML for Business

 To secure users from possible bad decisions, developers create AI solutions able to check their work.
 The user can monitor the efficiency of taken decisions and rest assured that the risk-management processes work correctly.

-Among good examples of AI here is GiniMachine for accurate scoring.
+Among good examples of AI and machine learning in banking is GiniMachine – no-code software for accurate scoring.
 The system is helpful for banks, credit unions, lenders, and others who need to predict risks and take decisions according to their cut-off value.
 GiniMachine also runs blind tests, taking 30% of analyzed data for self-checking.
 This way, users are always sure that they can rely on the system in credit risk management.